rishitnanda/Quidditch/Action List.md

 4. Pass: Pass the Quaffle to a teammate.
    Activate: If has Quaffle.
    Counter: None
-   Effect: Increase scoring chance and snatch chance.
+   Effect: Increase scoring chance by 2%.
    Success Rate: `100%`
    Chance of Warning: 0%
    Cooldown: None